roycan/cs131_finals_2016/Lyon Lao (RK4 + Trapezoidal Method)/readme.txt

+/**
+ * Lyon Matthew U. Lao
+ * 2013-23785
+ */

+ Ayy, thanks for using my code.
+Here's a few stuff you might need to know.

 ---[ Before you use the program ]---
   * Please download mXparser from http://mathparser.org/, as this is a required dependency for reading the function strings.
 Nothing will work without it.